altruios/namshubettulpa/public/namshubettuple/restructuring.md

 }
 {
-~Fluorescent lights and floors of concrete lower they reached the bottom.~ "You don't have any weapons on you, right - leave them in the car otherwise."
+~Fluorescent lights and floors of concrete lower they reached the bottom.~ "F::You don't have any weapons on you, right - leave them in the car otherwise."
 ~Martha was about to protest, but felt the weight of the gun at her side.~ ~She slid it out and dropped it under the seat, giving it a little kick also.~ *Felix nodded, and opened the door.*
 *He held out her hand toward her, as she slid herself across the seat.*
-~The car was parked blocking some cars in on Martha's side.~ ~To her right was the entrance to a little cave alcove containing elevators.~ "Don't look away from the security guard, blinking is fine...
+~The car was parked blocking some cars in on Martha's side.~ ~To her right was the entrance to a little cave alcove containing elevators.~ "F::Don't look away from the security guard, blinking is fine...
 But keep your eyes on him."
 *Martha tilted her head but nodded.*
 *They approached the elevators.*
-"He's really serious about that, by the way...
+"R::He's really serious about that, by the way...
 Don't look away, not even internally to write on the board."
 `'Why?'`
 ~Martha noticed the color of that screen change~
 `'Why is that a different color now?'`
-"That?"
+"M::That?"
 `'This screen.'`
-"That's you thinking at me versus you talking at me...
+"R::That's you thinking at me versus you talking at me...
 Oh, and other why is because then we die."
-~Inside was a single security guard, sitting in a folding chair.~ "His eyes, Martha - keep looking at his eyes."
+~Inside was a single security guard, sitting in a folding chair.~ "R::His eyes, Martha - keep looking at his eyes."
 *Rossin said, pointing at the security guard.*
 ~She did, although he was not looking at her.~
-~He had his feet up on another folding chair, with a newspaper in his hands.~ "Hello, we're here to see Flanagan."
+~He had his feet up on another folding chair, with a newspaper in his hands.~ "F::Hello, we're here to see Flanagan."
 *The security guard folded his newspaper, and took a small sip of coffee.*
 *He placed the cup down on a third fold up chair and sighed.*
-"Name."
-"Felix"
+"SG::Name."
+"F::Felix"
 ~A small pause.~
 *Felix tapped his foot against hers.*
-"Martha."
+"M::Martha."
 ~Another small pause.~
-~Martha noticed small twitches in the guards eyes, his eyes dilating wildly.~ "Go."
+~Martha noticed small twitches in the guards eyes, his eyes dilating wildly.~ "SG::Go."
 *He picked up his coffee again and took another sip.*
 *Felix stepped backwards toward the elevator behind him and pressed the button.*
 *The security guard put down his cup and tossed Felix the key from his pocket.*
 *Felix nodded, as he caught it.*
-~The elevator door gave a ding and the light above lit.~ "Martha!"
+~The elevator door gave a ding and the light above lit.~ "F::Martha!"
-*Felix called.*
+~She had started to turn her head~
-"Backwards Martha - keep you're eyes on the guard - long as you can see him."
+"R::Backwards Martha - keep you're eyes on the guard - long as you can see him."
-*Rossin said.*
-*Martha stepped backwards towards Felix.*
+*Martha straightened her neck and stepped backwards towards Felix.*
 *The doors swung open, Felix and Martha stepped inside.*
-~Moments later, when the door was closed, and they're eyes could move again:~ "What happened to us being gods?"
+~Moments later, when the door was closed, and they're eyes could move again:~ "M::What happened to us being gods?"
-"Some gods are stronger than others."
+"F::Some gods are stronger than others."
 *He pressed the key into a slot and turned.*
 ~The elevator made a clanking noise, and fell downward, lurching Martha's lunch.~ *She held on to the side railing across from Felix who was doing the same.*
 ~The elevator slowed over time, and eventually came to a gentle rest.~ ~And above them through the speakers emitted an annoyingly chirpy ding.~ *The doors opened, and Felix and Martha walked out.*
 }
-{%%%%}
+{%%%%
+mn:K
+}
 {
 ~Kent sat alone on a park bench.~
 *He glanced at his watch between chews of his bagel.*